Driver Routing and Scheduling with Synchronization Constraints: Methodology

 \subsubsection{Local Search in a Composite Neighborhood}

 In contrast to \cite{LarrainCoelhoEtAl2017}, who complement their \gls{MIP} with a variable neighborhood descent, we apply a local search based on a composite neighborhood, which has proven to be more efficient for the \gls{DRSPMS}.
 We apply this local search procedure to improve solutions provided by the construction heuristic and by the \gls{MIP} solver.
 Composite neighborhoods have already been used successfully by other authors \citep[see, e.g.,][]{SchifferWalther2018, SchneiderLoffler2019}.
-For computational analysis of the different neighborhood structures, we refer to Appendix C.
+For computational analysis of the different neighborhood search variants, we refer to Online Appendix~D.

 We define our composite neighborhood through $\paramNeighborhoods$ operators.
 In every iteration of our local search, we select the best solution $S$ in our composite neighborhood.
 We continue this search until we reach a time limit or no further improvement is possible, indicating that we found a local optimum with respect to our composite neighborhood, and return the best solution found so far.